drewconway/stalkR/README.md

 ## Description ##

-As discovered by Alasdair Allan Pete Warden [http://petewarden.github.com/iPhoneTracker/](http://petewarden.github.com/iPhoneTracker/), iPhone and iPad devices have been silently recording the location of the device.
-This package contains three convenience functions for parsing the location data and visualizing.
+As discovered by Alasdair Allan Pete Warden ([http://petewarden.github.com/iPhoneTracker/](http://petewarden.github.com/iPhoneTracker/)), iPhone and iPad devices have been silently recording the location of the device.
+This package contains three convenience functions for parsing the location data and visualizing it.

-This is a simple set of function that will let you parse your own data in an R data frame, as well as another that will produce a basic visualization for you.

 ## Warning ##

-This package with **only work on Mac OS X**, which is why I am not adding it to CRAN.
+This package **only works on Mac OS X**, which is why I am not adding it to CRAN.
 Remember, this is is just for fun :)

 ## Installation ##